opnfv/functest/docs/userguide/runfunctest.rst

-The *-t* option can be used to specify the list of a desired test to be launched, by default Functest will launch all the test suites in the following order: vPing, Tempest, vIMS, Rally.
+The *-t* option can be used to specify the list of a desired test to be launched, by default Functest will launch all the test suites in the following order:
+    1) vPing test cases
+    2) Tempest suite
+    3) SDN controller suites
+    4) Feature project tests cases (Promise, Doctor, ...)
+    5) vIMS suite
+    6) Rally suite

+Please note that for some scenarios some test cases might not be launched.
+Functest calculates automatically which test can be executed and which cannot given the environment variable **DEPLOY_SCENARIO** to the docker container.

 A single or set of test may be launched at once using *-t <test_name>* specifying the test name or names separated by commas in the following list:
-*[vping,vping_userdata,odl,rally,tempest,vims,onos,promise]*.
+*[vping_ssh,vping_userdata,odl,onos,rally,tempest,vims,promise,doctor]*.

+Functest includes cleaning mechanism in order to remove all the OpenStack resources except what was present before running any test.
+The script *$repos_dir/functest/testcases/VIM/OpenStack/CI/libraries/generate_defaults.py* is called once by *prepare_env.sh* when setting up the Functest environment to snapshot all the OpenStack resources (images, networks, volumes, security groups, tenants, users) so that an eventual cleanup does not remove any of this defaults.

 The *-n* option is used for preserving all the possible OpenStack resources created by the tests after their execution.

-Please note that Functest includes cleaning mechanism in order to remove all the VIM resources except what was present before running any test.
-The script *$repos_dir/functest/testcases/VIM/OpenStack/CI/libraries/generate_defaults.py* is called once by *prepare_env.sh* when setting up the Functest environment to snapshot all the OpenStack resources (images, networks, volumes, security groups, tenants, users) so that an eventual cleanup does not remove any of this defaults.

 The *-s* option forces execution of test cases in a single thread.
 Currently this option affects Tempest test cases only and can be used e.g. for troubleshooting concurrency problems.

-The script
-*$repos_dir/functest/testcases/VIM/OpenStack/CI/libraries/clean_openstack.py*
-is normally called after a test execution if the *-n* is not specified.
+The script **clean_openstack.py** which is located in *$repos_dir/functest/testcases/VIM/OpenStack/CI/libraries/* is normally called after a test execution if the *-n* is not specified.
 It is in charge of cleaning the OpenStack resources that are not specified in the defaults file generated previously which is stored in